FlowerPot30/Chicago-Crime-Data-Warehouse/README.md

 ## 📚 Project Overview

 This project starts from real business questions about crime in Chicago, not from the tools.
-Using **Chicago Crime Data**, sourced via the **Socrata Open Data API (SODA)** on the Chicago Data Portal, the pipeline ingests and transforms the data into a Data Warehouse, which is then used to answer those business questions through a Power BI dashboard.
+Using **Chicago Crime Data** and **Boundaries - Community Areas** sourced via the **Socrata Open Data API (SODA)** on the Chicago Data Portal, the pipeline ingests and transforms the data into a Data Warehouse, which is then used to answer those business questions through a Power BI dashboard.

 ## 📂 Table of Contents